-Create a Border Around the Kitchen With Flooring
+11. Create a Border Around the Kitchen With Flooring

 It can also be used to define areas subtly, as in this design by Life Kitchens, which uses the border as a soft divide between the main kitchen and utility room.

-Zoning Your Kitchen with Flooring
+12. Zone Your Open Plan Kitchen with Flooring

 Changing up flooring is an interesting way to think about zoning your space.
 In open plan living spaces, generally one type of flooring is used throughout, but if you're the sort of person who wants soft carpet underfoot, despite being metres away from where you cook your food, choosing different flooring for your kitchen and the rest of the space is possible.